 The drive from Alameda to Bremerton, Washington isn't for wimps.
 It takes about 13 hours but if you're feeling truly adventurous in your travels, there are plenty of haunts to see in Oregon before you arrive in Bremerton, which is the home of the USS Turner Joy.
 The ship is a Vietnam-era destroyer that now serves as a floating museum.
 Along with seeing action in Vietnam and the Korean Conflict, the ship experienced a gun turret explosion that killed five sailors.

-Many have had experiences aboard the Turner Joy including the author.
-I have heard footsteps and voices and footsteps and seen a full-bodied apparition of a sailor up in the Captain's stateroom.
-Likewise, I recorded electronic voice phenomena near the gun turret that exploded giving the name of one of the sailors killed in that incident.
+Many have had experiences aboard the Turner Joy.
+Witnesses report hearing footsteps and voices and seeing full-bodied apparitions of a sailor up in the Captain's stateroom.
+Likewise, people have recorded numerous electronic voice phenomena near the gun turret that exploded giving the name of one of the sailors killed in that incident.

 The Turner Joy is located at 300 Washington Beach Avenue in Bremerton.
 Admission is about $18, and the museum is open for self-guided tours 7 days a week from March through October and Wednesday through Sunday November through February.

 If you're a fan of haunted locations, then you can't beat a road trip to visit haunted ships (and other haunted locations) along the West Coast.
 Strickland notes, "All ships have a soul that speaks about their historical past to those residing in the present.
 It is for this reason that many ships are said to have spiritual energy."
 So next time you're in California itching to take a road trip, visit the haunted ships and you just may experience the paranormal.